i2group/analyze/documentation/developer_essentials_deploying.md

 ----------------

 IBM i2 Intelligence Analysis Platform Developer Essentials has a longer and more specific set of requirements than the platform itself.
 Before you begin, you must have access to all of the following software:
 -   IBM Installation Manager 1.8
--   IBM i2 Intelligence Analysis Platform 3.0.9
+-   IBM i2 Intelligence Analysis Platform 3.0.11
--   IBM DB2 9.7 Express Edition (or Express-C Edition)
+-   IBM DB2 10.5 Express Edition (or Express-C Edition)
--   IBM WebSphere MQ 7.5 Fix Pack 4
--   IBM WebSphere Application Server 8.5.5 Liberty Profile Fix Pack 4
 -   Web Server Plug-ins for IBM WebSphere Application Server 8.5.5
 -   IBM HTTP Server 8.5
--   IBM Java 6.0 JDK (64-bit)
--   Python 2.7
--   Eclipse Kepler SR2 (Eclipse IDE for Java EE Developers)
+-   Eclipse Luna (Eclipse IDE for Java EE Developers)

-Note: If you obtain WebSphere Application Server Liberty Profile from the project website at https://developer.ibm.com/wasdev/downloads/liberty-profile-using-non-eclipse-environments, then you must download both the runtime and the extended content.

 About this task
 ---------------